Sakuranbo

+An excerpt of the song is used as the departure melody at Sakuranomiya station on the JR West Osaka Loop Line.

 Music video

 The video for "Sakuranbo" begins by showing Ai in "her" bedroom which is predominantly red and white.
 A picture hanging on the wall shows a picture of a pair of cherries.
 Then we see Ai playing with her band in another room, which starts out blue but changes colour later in the song.
 We see Ai talking on the phone and drawing Love-Chan.
 Interspersed throughout the PV are bicycle scenes showing Ai with a man her age, two children and an older couple.
 The video closes on the picture of the two cherries hanging on the wall.